Arena (2011 film)

 Arena is a 2011 American independent action film directed by Jonah Loop, and starring Kellan Lutz and Samuel L. Jackson.
-The film is about an illegal web show pitting fighters against each other in a gladiatorial combat.

 Plot

-The Deathgames is a popular, controversial, and illegal web-show featuring a modern day gladiator arena where combatants fight to the death for the entertainment of online viewers, including a group of college students, and a group of Singaporean office workers.
-Government authorities have been searching to shut down the operation, but to no avail.
+The Deathgames is an illegal web-show featuring a modern day gladiator arena where combatants fight to the death.
 David Lord (Kellan Lutz), a fireman and paramedic, gets into a terrible car accident with his pregnant girlfriend, Lori (Nina Dobrev), who does not survive the crash.
-Grief-stricken, David contemplates suicide, but decides against it.
-Later he drowns his sorrows at a local bar, while a mysterious woman, Milla (Katia Winter), watches him from afar.
+Grief-stricken, David drowns his sorrows at a local bar, while a mysterious woman, Milla (Katia Winter), watches him from afar.
 After witnessing him easily subdue the bar's bouncer, Milla seduces David before incapacitating him and allowing him to be kidnapped.